wonderslug/CloudFoundryStudentFiles/cf-static-demo/README.md

 CF Static Demo
 ==============

-Desmonstrates the use of Buildpack for deplying a static web-site.
+Desmonstrates the use of a Buildpack for deploying a static web-site.

 Requires use of the `static-file` buildpack: